Qualify: if you are experiencing a barrier to receiving mental health counselling services such as insurance, finances, or waitlists

-You are eligible to receive free counselling services from Couch of Hope if you are receiving assistance from the Nova Scotia Department of Community Service.
-These include Child, Youth and Family Supports, Income Assistance and Employment Support, Disability Support Program.
+You are eligible to receive free counselling services from Couch of Hope if you are receiving financial support from the Child, Youth and Family Supports, Income Assistance, Employment Support, or Disability Support.

-You are eligible to receive free counselling services from Couch of Hope if your annual income is on or below the Revenue Canada’s Low Income Cut Off (LICO).
+You are eligible to receive free counselling services from Couch of Hope if you have been placed on a waitlist for mental health counselling services.

 We are partnered with Yorkville University and Acadia University as a practicum site for their Masters Level counselling students.
 Our experienced Registered Counselling Therapists are approved as supervisors under each of the Universities.